 The goal of any Christmas storage project is to keep everything organized, safe, and out of the way until next year.
 Pro organizers swear by the simple brilliance of a label maker and clear plastic boxes.
-If you can label and see everything you store, you’ll have an easier time pulling it out in the future.
+If you can label and see everything you store, you'll have an easier time pulling it out in the future.
+This system is great for organizing your Christmas cards and funny family Christmas photos.
 Get ready to transform your life with these creative label maker tricks!

 Keep lights untangled